MitchellShibilski-Unkel/PyPC/README.md

 ___OR___

-1. Use `gh repo clone MitchellShibilski-Unkel/PyPC`
+1. Use `pip install git+https://github.com/MitchellShibilski-Unkel/PyPC.git@main`

 ## Simple Tests
 - This category of tests adds basic math problems and simple "for" loops